whalehub/awesome-stars/README.md

 - [PaperMC/PaperLib](https://github.com/PaperMC/PaperLib) - Plugin Library for interfacing with Paper Specific API's with graceful fallback that maintains Spigot Compatibility, such as Async Chunk Loading.
 - [gyurix/SpigotLib](https://github.com/gyurix/SpigotLib) - A library for every neccessary missing thing in Spigot.
 - [tectonicus/tectonicus](https://github.com/tectonicus/tectonicus) - Tectonicus is a high detail Minecraft world mapper focused on creating zoomable maps that look very close to what you see in Minecraft.
-- [chunky-dev/chunky](https://github.com/chunky-dev/chunky) - Minecraft world rendering tool
+- [chunky-dev/chunky](https://github.com/chunky-dev/chunky) - A path tracer to create realistic images of your Minecraft worlds.
 - [leMaik/chunky](https://github.com/leMaik/chunky) - Photorealistic image renderer for Minecraft 1.14+
 - [toolbox4minecraft/amidst](https://github.com/toolbox4minecraft/amidst) - Advanced Minecraft Interface and Data/Structure Tracking
 - [Querz/mcaselector](https://github.com/Querz/mcaselector) - A tool to select chunks from Minecraft worlds for deletion or export.